HarryTrimble/task_list/README.md

 When users ask this question to government, the answer now is...it depends.

-Our team's hypothesis is these patterns and guidance will that:
+Our team's hypothesis is these patterns and guidance can change that:

 ## Naming your service (published)

-Help users find and understand your service
+Help users find and understand your service.

 Published guidance: